dart-lang/dart_style/README.md

-The dart_style package defines an automatic, opinionated formatter for Dart code.
+The dart_style package defines an opinionated automated formatter for Dart code.
 It replaces the whitespace in your program with what it deems to be the best formatting for it.
+It also makes minor changes around non-semantic punctuation like trailing commas and brackets in parameter lists.

-Resulting code should follow the [Dart style guide][] but, moreso, should look nice to most human readers, most of the time.
+The resulting code should follow the [Dart style guide][] and look nice to most human readers, most of the time.

 [dart style guide]: https://dart.dev/guides/language/effective-dart/style